 8. If you do a Babylist.com registry, items ship from Amazon, but you won’t get the 365-day return period.

 Amazon and Babylist.com both offer a universal registry where you can add items from other websites to your registry.
 Your Amazon baby registry, like Babylist.com, allows you to register for a crib from IKEA.com or bedding from PotteryBarnKids.com, for example.

 One thing to be aware of is that if you register through Babylist.com, your friends and family could be redirected to make a purchase from Amazon.
 But when they do this, you won’t get the 365-day return period that Amazon offers if you register directly through them.
 Fair warning.

-Just make sure all of your Amazon diaper purchases are done through Amazon Family (Subscribe & Save for baby stuff).
-When you check out, you’ll get the 20% Amazon Family discount, plus Amazon will still automatically apply the 20% diaper discount you earned from your registry for a grand total of 40% off diapers.
-That’s just crazy.
+To save 20% off diapers, make sure all of your Amazon diaper purchases are done through Amazon Family (Subscribe & Save for baby stuff).
+When you check out, you’ll get the 20% Amazon Family discount if you have five or more eligible items going to one address.